Article

 }

-Data Library for .Net
+LSEG Data Library for .NET

 The Data Library for .Net provides an equivalent service allowing developers to request for symbol mappings that include both a "best match" as well as the equivalent 1:many conversion results.
 However, the Data Library for .Net uses separate interfaces to achieve the 2 distinct capabilities.